SoftMeter - Usage analytics for desktop software (Windows, MacOS X)

 - What are the funnel percentages of my product' s lifecycle?
 (Downloads -> Installations -> Uninstalls -> Free active users -> Paid active users, etc)

-- What is the most and least used feature of my program?
+- What are the most and least used features of my program?

 - Which versions of my software are being used?